lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

         echo "(_______)(_______)   \_/   \_______)(_)"
 ```

-We now need to create the manifest to describe our extension, specify its type (decorator) and also when the conditions to inject it.
+We now need to create the manifest to describe our extension, specify its type (decorator) and the conditions to inject it.
 Several fields are mandatory:

 - **id**: An ID to name your decorator.
 - **type**: Specifies that this contribution is a pipeline decorator.
 Must be the string **ms.azure-pipelines.pipeline-decorator**.
 - **targets**: Decorators can run before your job/specified task, after, or both.
 See the table below for available options.
 - **properties.template**: The YAML template which defines the steps for your pipeline decorator.
 It is a relative path from the root of your extension folder.
-- **properties.targettask** (Optional): The target task id used for ms.azure-pipelines-agent-job.pre-task-tasks or ms.azure-pipelines-agent-job.post-task-tasks targets.
+- **properties.targettask** (Optional): The target task ID used for ms.azure-pipelines-agent-job.pre-task-tasks or ms.azure-pipelines-agent-job.post-task-tasks targets.
 Must be GUID string like 89b8ac58-8cb7-4479-a362-1baaacc6c7ad

 The question we have to ask ourselves is "where do we want to inject our decorator"?
 At the beginning, at the end of the pipeline?
 In release pipeline or only during build pipeline?